 I was a late bloomer to film.
 For a long time I told myself I was just a film fan.
 That I only wanted to write about and critique films.
 That I had no desire to direct.
 All of this was a defense mechanism to shield my own intimidation of the medium.
 It wasn’t until I began studying film at the University of New Brunswick that I was able to move past this.
 My film courses opened me up to a new world of cinema beyond the blockbusters and multiplexes.
 I saw film as an expression of one’s voice rather than a means of entertainment.
 I learned early on that you can’t make films for other people.
 You have to make the film you want.
 This is a sentiment I’ve tried to carry from my first film, Pesticide, to my most recent, The Beautifully Drowned.

 When R.W.
 Gray first approached me with his book of short stories, Entropic, I was immediately drawn to The Beautiful Drowned.
 The coastal landscapes, haunting imagery, and mysterious characters all spoke to my aesthetic palate.
 The visual interpretation came naturally to me.
 I grew up in Quispamsis and spent a lot of time as a child wandering the coastlines of Saint John and St. Martins.
-I’d make up stories in my head about all those lost at sea, the ghosts that creep along the sand and shells, and what lines beyond the endlessness of the ocean horizon.
-These memories became the backdrop for film.
+I’d make up stories in my head about all those lost at sea, the ghosts that creep along the sand and shells, and what lies beyond the endlessness of the ocean horizon.
+These memories became the backdrop for the film.
 This felt like the story I’d wanted to find; the story I’d been waiting to tell.

 When I told R.W.
 Gray that this was the story I wanted to adapt he jokingly said it was the only one in the collection that was unfilmable.
 In a lot of ways he was right.
 Bringing this story to the screen, and fusing it with my experiences of wandering the east coast, would require making several changes.
 To separate the short story and film, when I began the initial draft, I made the first in a number of deviations: I changed the title from The Beautiful Drowned to The Beautifully Drowned.